2008 Cleveland Browns season

 The 2008 Cleveland Browns season was the team's 60th season as a professional sports franchise and its 56th season as a member of the National Football League (NFL).
 The Browns finished with a 4–12 record and failed to qualify for the playoffs.
 The season marked Romeo Crennel's fourth (and what would be final) year as head coach of the Browns.
 Cleveland played all of their home games at Cleveland Browns Stadium in Cleveland, Ohio.
-To end the 2008 season, the Browns offense failed to score a touchdown for 25 consecutive quarters and were shut out in their final two games.
+To end the 2008 season, the Browns failed to score an offensive touchdown for 24 consecutive quarters and were shut out in their final two games, the last time a team would be shut out in back-to-back games until the Carolina Panthers were shut out in their final two games 15 years later.
 The Cleveland Browns failed to make the playoffs for the sixth consecutive season.

-Off-season
+Offseason

 Coaching staff changes

 On January 7, the Browns signed offensive coordinator Rob Chudzinski to a two-year contract extension, effectively allowing the coach to remain in Cleveland through the 2011 season.
 Chudzinski declined an opportunity to interview for the vacant head coach position of the Baltimore Ravens to remain in Cleveland.

 On January 11, it was announced by Crennel that the team had fired defensive coordinator Todd Grantham, and that a replacement would be announced soon.
 Grantham's firing comes just months after signing a two-year contract extension.
 The next day, it was announced that Mel Tucker, defensive backs coach for the Browns, was given the job.
 After spending three years on the Browns defensive coaching staff, Cory Undlin was promoted to defensive backs coach to replace Tucker.

 On January 29, the team announced that it had re-signed head coach Romeo Crennel to a two-year contract extension.
 General manager Phil Savage stated that Crennel did not ask for an extension, but rather that the team felt that it was the proper thing to do for the head coach.